pandom79/Unitd/README.md

 The path unit have **.upath** as configuration file extension.<br>
 The purpose of a path unit is to start an unit when a file system event occurred.<br>
-Tha path units follow the same timers policy about the relation and activation of the unit.<br>
+These units follow the same timers policy about the relation and activation of the unit.<br>

 ### Path unit configuration file